krynju/dtable_benchmarks/blogpost.md

 - parallelization of data processing
 - out-of-core processing (will be available through future `Dagger.jl` upgrades)

-The goal is to become competetive with similiar tools such as `Dask` or `Spark`, so that Julia users can solve and scale their problems without the need to use a different programming language.
+The goal is to become competetive with similiar tools such as `Dask` or `Spark`, so that Julia users can solve and scale their problems within Julia.

-By leveraging the composability of the Julia data ecosystem we can reuse a lot of existing functionality in order to achieve the above goals and continue improving the solution in the future instead of just creating another classic monolithic solution.
+By leveraging the composability of the Julia data ecosystem we can reuse a lot of existing functionality in order to achieve the above goals and continue improving the solution in the future instead of just creating another monolithic solution.

 ## Operations available today

 Below is a list of functionality generally available today.
 To post suggestions please comment under this [GitHub issue](https://github.com/JuliaParallel/Dagger.jl/issues/273).
+In the future we hope to provide a roadmap and priority indicators for specific functionality.

 - `map`
 - `filter`